 You can accomplish this by using a variety of website elements that give your site structure.
 Instead of building a website and adding content as you go, think about what you want your visitors to do first and structure your site accordingly.

-Website elements go beyond design best practices and include things like how to write effective text elements, picking images that enhance the user experience, why you need an About page, and much more.
+Website elements go beyond design best practices and include things like how to write effective text elements, picking images that enhance the user experience, installing the best plugins, why you need an About page, and much more.
 Let’s do a virtual high-five and discuss all the website elements that can help you deliver a top-notch experience. *high fives*

 The answer: Fast, very fast.
 Actually, they scan your page, which is why you need that 1 persuasive element that catches their attention.
 Let me explain with a hypothetical example.

 Look down.
 Back up.
 Where are you?
 You’re on holiday in Italy (exactly, with the man your man could smell like).
 The sun is burning on your face, the smell of freshly baked pizza lingers in the air and your stomach starts to rumble.
 After wandering the most beautiful picturesque streets, you’re now standing in this cozy “piazza”.

 There are around 10 restaurants to choose from, all looking cute and selling that same authentic Italian pizza.
 So which one is it gonna be?
 You probably won’t investigate each one, but rather scan and make your decision based on a feeling, the price, atmosphere—whatever it may be.

 Alright, let’s snap back to reality before we get lost in pizza daydreaming.

 The point is, your website visitors do the same thing when making decisions.
 They quickly scan your website to see if your content speaks to them.
 If you sell vegan pizzas, that could be your Unique Selling Proposition (USP).
 Same as having the widest assortment or the cheapest price in the street.